Callmechalise/30days-30projects-challange/README.md

 Add error handling for invalid city names
 Allow user input for city selection
 Extend functionality to display more weather details

+**Day 5 **
+# Directory Manager CLI
+A simple Python-based command-line tool to manage directories using os and shutil.

+**Features**
+📂 List directories (ls)
+📁 Enter a directory
+🔙 Return to the previous directory
+🆕 Create a new directory
+❌ Delete a directory
+📑 Copy a directory
+🚚 Move a directory
+🔴 Exit the program

+**requirements**
+Python 3.x
+OS module (built-in)
+Shutil module (built-in)